AIMarkov/A3C/A3C-morvan/README.md

-# Simple implementation of Reinforcement Learning (A3C) using Pytorch
+# Simple implementation of Reinforcement Learning (A3C) using Pytorch(corrected by chen)

 This is a toy example of using multiprocessing in Python to asynchronously train a neural network to play discrete action [CartPole](https://gym.openai.com/envs/CartPole-v0/) and